movsim/movsim/README.md

 - detailed physics-based model for fuel consumption and emissions
 - text-file output of detectors, spatiotemporal fields, floating-car data etc.

-MovSim has several main components:
+MovSim has several submodules/components:

 * The _core_ contains the main MovSim library and a console application that can run a traffic simulation and produce _.csv_ output for further processing or graphical display.
 * The _viewer_ displays an animated traffic simulation.
 * The _consumption_ comprises a physics-based fuel consumption model which can also be fed by csv data.
+* The _xsd_ module comprises the xsd schema resources for the xml bindung (JAXB)
+* The _common_ provides general functionality for all submodules.

 ## Installation
 ---------------

-Install the [git](http://git-scm.com/download) version control system.
+Install the [git](http://git-scm.com/download) version control system and clone the repository via ssh

-Download this repository:

     git clone git@github.com:movsim/movsim.git

-or
+or via https (to prevent firewall problems)

     git clone https://github.com/movsim/movsim.git

-Install [Java](http://www.java.com/en/download/manual.jsp), if you do not already have it.
-You need at least version 7 of Java (JRE 1.7).
+[Java](http://www.java.com/en/download/manual.jsp) is required at least in version 7 (JRE 1.7).

-Install [Apache Maven] (http://maven.apache.org/download.html).
-Maven is the software build and management tool that is used to build MovSim.
+[Apache Maven] (http://maven.apache.org/download.html) is the software build and management tool for MovSim.

-MovSim produces output that can be plotted using _gnuplot_.
-If you wish to use this output to produce graphs, install [gnuplot](http://www.gnuplot.info/).
+MovSim produces csv/text-based output that can be plotted using [gnuplot](http://www.gnuplot.info/) or other tools.

 ## Usage